How to build a Meta Ray-Ban Display app

 Input

-- There are no custom gestures.
-You get a directional pad and two pinch actions.
+- There are no custom gestures, no cursor, and no text input.
+You get directional focus movement and select.
 Mark interactive elements as focusable and manage focus accordingly.

 Sensors and data a Web App can access

-- Neural Band gestures: the discrete D-pad + pinch events above
+navigator.geolocation, resolved via the paired phone - Neural Band input: the discrete Arrow-key + Enter events above

 What a Web App cannot do